VikParuchuri/political-positions/README.md

 This will crawl the senate website and download voting data on senators.

+Open and run the code in the `make_matrix.py` file to generate a csv from the json file.

 Then, you can open the `senate_analyzer.R` script and run it to produce charts.

 How to Contribute